socifi/commitlint-config/README.md

 ### Reference

-Reference to JIRA issue. eg. CON-156
+Reference to JIRA issue. eg. CON-156.
+It is recommended but not required.

 ### Commit message